 Advanced technology and cutting edge innovations have significantly improved patient care and visual outcomes in recent years.
-The Hughes Eye Group is proud to offer advanced technology to provide you with up to date evaluation and treatment options.
+The Hughes Eye Group is committed to offering advanced technology to provide you with state of the art evaluation and treatment options.
 Read below to find out more about the technology used in our clinical and surgical locations.

 ORA with VerifEye